-Richard Crane is a Team Leader and has worked at Gretton for a number of years.
-He also has a Level 3 qualification in residential childcare.
+Nicole Gaw is a Team Leader and has worked at Gretton for a number of years.
+She also has a Level 3 qualification in education and childcare.

 As well as the above staff, each house has a dedicated team of residential support workers (RSWs).
 The team consists of both male and female staff and they are provided with regular supervisions to ensure that staff are trained, confident and competent in supporting the young people.